 Healthcare Provider Update: Healthcare Provider for Chesapeake Energy: Chesapeake Energy utilizes a variety of healthcare providers for its employees, primarily partnering with Blue Cross Blue Shield (BCBS) for health insurance coverage.
 This long-standing relationship allows Chesapeake Energy to offer a comprehensive benefits package that facilitates access to necessary medical services for its workforce.
 Potential Healthcare Cost Increases in 2026: As we look towards 2026, Chesapeake Energy employees may face significant healthcare cost increases attributed to anticipated rate hikes within the Affordable Care Act (ACA) marketplace.
 Premiums are projected to rise dramatically, with reports indicating potential average increases of around 20%, and in some states, even exceeding 60%.
 The looming expiration of enhanced federal premium subsidies is a critical factor, as it could lead to out-of-pocket premium costs surging by over 75% for the majority of policyholders.
 This combination of rising medical costs and subsidy reductions will require careful planning from both the company and its employees to manage the impending financial impact effectively.
 Click here to learn more

-Moreover, an additional $7 billion in unclaimed funds are overlooked annually due to missed claims on earned-income tax credits, child tax credits, and recovery rebate credits for both the 2020 and 2021 tax years.
+Moreover, an additional $7 billion in unclaimed funds are overlooked annually due to missed claims on earned-income tax credits, child tax credits, and recovery rebate credits for recent tax years.
 This highlights a pervasive issue within the tax system where employees at major corporations like Chesapeake Energy could miss out on substantial financial returns simply because they are unaware of or do not fully understand applicable tax laws and benefits.

 For Chesapeake Energy employees, it’s critical to recognize that time is still on your side if you've forgotten to claim rightful credits or deductions.
 The IRS allows refund claims up to three years post the original filing deadline, typically April 15.
-Due to pandemic-related delays, the filing deadline for the 2020 tax year has been extended to May 17, providing an extra window to correct your filings and claim your dues before they revert permanently to the U.S. Treasury after the deadline.
+Act now -- the April 15, 2026 deadline is approaching, after which unclaimed funds revert permanently to the U.S. Treasury.

 At the state level, unclaimed funds are even more common.
-For instance, Nebraska has seen around $420 million in unclaimed property tax deductions since 2020.
-Similarly, in New Mexico, more than 16,000 residents failed to claim approximately $6 million in rebate credits anticipated for 2022.
+For instance, Nebraska has seen around $420 million in unclaimed property tax deductions in recent years.
+Similarly, in New Mexico, more than 16,000 residents failed to claim approximately $6 million in rebate credits in a recent tax year.

 The complexity of the tax code often deters taxpayers from pursuing their entitlements, including lesser-known deductions such as those for home offices and specific benefits for owners of pass-through entities.
 Ryan LoRusso, a partner at Withers, mentions that even tax experts frequently overlook benefits due to the code's complexities.